 - Very few of the α-particles were deflected back, that is only a few α-particles had nearly 180o angle of deflection.
 So the volume occupied by the positively charged particles in an atom is very small as compared to the total volume of an atom.

 Based on the above observations and conclusions, Rutherford proposed the atomic structure of elements.
-According to Rutherford’s atomic model:
+According to the Rutherford atomic model:

-- The positively charged particles and most of the mass of an atom were concentrated in an extremely small volume.
+- The positively charged particles and most of the mass of an atom was concentrated in an extremely small volume.
 He called this region of the atom as a nucleus.

-Although Rutherford’s atomic model was based on experimental observations it failed to explain certain things.
+Although the Rutherford atomic model was based on experimental observations it failed to explain certain things.

-- One of the drawbacks of Rutherford’s model was also that he did not say anything about the arrangement of electrons in an atom which made his theory incomplete.
+- One of the drawbacks of the Rutherford model was also that he did not say anything about the arrangement of electrons in an atom which made his theory incomplete.

 Practise This Question